 DELIVERY | MINIMUM ORDER OF AED 50

-Garnishes are commonplace in all the restaurants so why not introduce them in your home cooking, too?
+Garnishes are commonplace in all restaurants so why not introduce them in your home cooking, too?
 A sprig of something here or a sprinkling of something there can add a memorable flourish to your dish.
-For an impressive finishing touch you should place a few of these Edible Pansies flower on top of your meal and watch your guests’ amazement when they see the purple, yellow and orange garnish edible flowers.
+For an impressive finishing touch you should place a few of these Edible Pansies flowers on top of your meal and watch your guests’ amazement when they see the purple, yellow and orange garnish edible flowers.

 Edible flowers are the new rage in haute cuisine